-It has been a part of everything I do, regardless of being trained in various roles as a graphic/web designer, librarian, archivist, and now, a linguist.
+It has been a part of everything I do, regardless of being trained in various roles as a graphic/web designer, librarian, user research specialist, archivist, and linguist.

 I realized there is a great need to find various means to sustain tribal culture and knowledge in some shape or form.
 I feel that there is cohesion and balance that can be achieved so that language may persist in cultural heritage institutes as well as through servers and databases of the internet.